Info Source 2024 : Library and Archives Canada

 Description:

-Includes records and information related to the effort made in digitizing all media types of analog material to digital form.
+Includes records and information related to the effort made to digitize all media types of analog material.
 The activity is to ensure the preservation of LAC’s collection of documentary heritage for future use and to enable enhanced access to LAC holdings.

 Description:

 Temperature and relative humidity data are collected by Smart Reader data loggers (monitors) placed in collection storage areas and exhibit cases, as required.
-When a monitor is removed, data is transferred to hard disc for analysis.
-Raw data is not typically retained once graphed and analyzed.
+When a monitor is removed, data are transferred to hard disc for analysis.
+Raw data are not typically retained once graphed and analyzed.

 Description: